maxdegtyarev/olymp/README.md

 If you have an account in GH and you want to push a new code to this repository:

 1. Install GIT on your OS;
-2. Write to https://vk.com/maximdchannel with message, which include your login in GitHub;
+2. Write to https://vk.com/maximdchannel with message, which include your login on GitHub;
 3. When i've answered to you, open your git bash (on Windows) or Terminal (on Linux);
 4. Write this command:   git clone https://github.com/maxdegtyarev/olymp.git
 5. Create a new directory with your task and write this: